lingwhatics/lingwhatics.github.io/now.md

 ## What am I doing?

-- We took a trip to Calgary in September to visit my mum and my dad, and had planned to see friends.
-We didn't end up seeing many friends because my daughter tested positive for covid on the third day there.
-We had fun anyway doing our own thing away from others mostly, but will have to go again soon.
+- Way back in April, we went to California for a week to visit Disneyland, meet up with abuelitos and go to Los Angeles.
-- Almost every weekend this summer, I got out biking with the family.
+- Again this summer, we went out biking nearly every weekend.
-- I keep using duolingo for Spanish.
-Maybe one day I will speak to someone who isn't in my household.
+- I'm managing the technical advisor team for a large project, which is interesting and challenging.

 ## What's Next?

-- Holidays and days off
+- About to have a busy October of people visiting and over to Newfoundland for a friend's wedding.
-- A trip somewhere in April or May
+- A few random weeks off in December/January.
-- Figuring out what I actually want to do (because it isn't really what I'm up to now)

 Idea for this came from [Peter](https://ruk.ca/content/what-am-i-doing-now "What am I doing /now").